Evelyn-hyl/campus-swap/README.md

 ## 💡 Core Features
 ## 🔐 Secure Authentication with Auth0
 OAuth 2.0 & OIDC-based login ensures only verified campus users can access the marketplace.
-Tokens are validated by the backend, eliminating the need for manual user management.

-## 🏷️ Item & Service Listings
-Users can post, update, and manage listings with details like title, price, condition, and category.

-## 💬 User-to-User Interaction
-Direct messaging or contact features allow verified students to communicate safely.

 ## 🌐 Modern Frontend
 Built in React, emphasizing responsive design and accessibility for both desktop and mobile users.